QuantEcon/lecture-source-jl/rst_files/general_packages.rst

 ..
 Other Topics
 .. =================
 ..
 ..
-Numerical Integration
-.. -----------------------
-..
-..
-The `QuadGK <https://github.com/JuliaMath/QuadGK.jl>`_ library contains a function called ``quadgk()`` that performs
-..
-Gaussian quadrature
-..
-.. .. code-block:: julia
-..
-..     using QuadGK
-..     quadgk(cos, -2π, 2π)
-..
-..
-..
-This is an adaptive Gauss-Kronrod integration technique that's relatively accurate for smooth functions
-..
-..
-However, its adaptive implementation makes it slow and not well suited to inner loops
-..
-..
-For this kind of integration you can use the quadrature routines from QuantEcon
-..
-.. .. code-block:: julia
-..
-..     nodes, weights = qnwlege(65, -2π, 2π);
-..     integral = do_quad(x -> cos.(x), nodes, weights)
-..
-..
-..
-Let's time the two implementations
-..
-.. .. code-block:: julia
-..
-..     using BenchmarkTools
-..     @btime quadgk(x -> cos.(x), -2π, 2π)
-..     @btime do_quad(x -> cos.(x), $nodes, $weights)
-..
-..
-..
-We get similar accuracy with a speed up factor approaching three orders of magnitude
-..
-..
 More numerical integration (and differentiation) routines can be found in the
 .. package `Calculus <https://github.com/JuliaMath/Calculus.jl>`_
 ..